thiagoluizfb/foodguidelines/README.md

 -   This ReadMe file was based on a sample available on [Code Institute Solutions repositories](https://github.com/Code-Institute-Solutions)

+-   Quick information of "how to" was promplty found on [W3Schools](https://www.w3schools.com/)

 ----------------------------------------------------------------------------------------------------------------------------------------

 # Acknowledgements

 -   My Mentor for continuous helpful feedback.

--   Code Institute video classes were exhaustedly used to refresh the learnt content.
+-   Code Institute video classes with its helpful content.

--   Quick information of "how to" was promplty found on [W3Schools](https://www.w3schools.com/)
+-   My wife, Cristina, who supported me pantiently in the long hours spent coding.